Dates to calendar components

 get individual calendar components (Luxon)

-We initialize a DateTime instance, then read its components, mostly as numbers:
+We initialize a DateTime instance, then read the calendar components, as numbers or strings:

 // Getters